 |Third Thursday Thinking Global||April 18, 2019||4 - 5 PM||Rees-Jones 351|

 The AAC&U’s Intercultural Knowledge and Competence VALUE Rubric and the Center for International Studies’ Global Realities are frameworks that provide Learning Outcomes and Student Action Steps, which may help you add intercultural and global learning to your classes.

 The Center for International Studies also maintains a Digital Resource Library with activities and assignments to help students develop intercultural and global competencies.
 Contact Dr. Tracy Williams for more information.

 TCU Instructional Development Grants

 The Instructional Development Grant Committee makes recommendations to the Associate Provost for Research regarding grants awarded to develop new courses and improve existing courses.
 The grants support costs which go beyond funds normally provided by departmental budgets.
 Previous faculty members have received awards to help develop study abroad programs and courses.

 The Bureau of Educational and Cultural Affairs sponsors international exchange programs for scholars and university administrators.
 The core Fulbright Scholar Program attracts some 800 U.S. faculty and professionals each year to 140 countries to lecture, teach and conduct research.
-Recent TCU faculty have received grants to lecture or research in Panama, Lithuania, Spain and Hungary.
+TCU faculty have recently received grants to lecture or research in Panama, Lithuania, Spain, and Hungary.